 70s / 80s / 90s is Katz’s sixth solo exhibition to be held at the Timothy Taylor Gallery, and he has been the subject of over 200 solo shows in total, most recently Give Me Tomorrow at Tate St Ives, and Turner Contemporary (2012).
 Some of his works will appear at Tate Modern as part of Artist Rooms from May 2014.

 Photos: Erol Birsen

-Alex Katz: 70s / 80s / 90s is at Timothy Taylor Gallery from 19th March to 17th April 2014, for further information visit here.
+Alex Katz: 70s / 80s / 90s is at Timothy Taylor Gallery from 19th March until 17th April 2014.
+For further information visit the gallery’s website here.

-For further information about Alex Katz visit here.
+For further information about Alex Katz visit his website here.